Goutte/WordpressBundle/README.md

 1. Copy phpunit.xml.dist to phpunit.xml
 2. Configure KERNEL_DIR
 3. Register this bundle in your AppKernel.php
-4. Update your composer.json, as we are using Doctrine Mocks This is not optimized, how can I restrict this to the test env ?
+4. Update your composer.json, as we are using Doctrine Mocks.
+   This is not optimized, how can I restrict this to the test env ?

    ```json